Around-the-Post Angle Judgment

 Also known as: ATP angle read, judging an ATP

-Around-the-post angle judgment is the skill of recognizing when a wide ball can legally be hit around the net post — below net height and outside the sideline — rather than over the net.
+Around-the-post angle judgment is the skill of recognizing when a wide ball can legally be hit around the net post.
+This means below net height and outside the sideline.
+Instead of over the net.

-An around-the-post shot, or ATP, is legal specifically because the ball travels entirely outside the post rather than over the net, meaning it does not need to clear net height at all.
-Judging when this is realistic requires reading the ball's width and trajectory early: a ball that will land close enough to the sideline and far enough outside the post has a viable ATP angle, while a ball that is only moderately wide does not, no matter how hard it is chased.
+An around-the-post shot, or ATP, is legal in particular.
+This is because the ball travels entirely outside the post rather than over the net, meaning it does not need to clear net height at all.
+Judging when this is realistic requires reading the ball's width and trajectory early.
+This means a ball that will land close enough to the sideline and far enough outside the post has a viable ATP angle.
+At the same time, a ball that is only moderately wide does not, no matter how hard it is chased.

-The most common misjudgment is committing to an ATP attempt on a ball that is not actually wide enough to clear the post, resulting in either a shot that clips the post or an ordinary reply that could have been played more simply from a proper court position.
+The most common misjudgment is committing to an ATP attempt on a ball that is not actually wide enough to clear the post.
+This results in either a shot that clips the post or an ordinary reply that could have been played more simply from a proper court position.
 Because an ATP has to travel around the post rather than over the net, the angle required is often sharper than it first appears from a player's perspective mid-court.

-Recognizing a viable ATP angle early — rather than deciding only once already sprinting for the ball — gives a player time to set their feet and swing with control instead of committing to a low-percentage, all-or-nothing lunge.
+Recognizing a viable ATP angle early.
+Instead of deciding only once already sprinting for the ball.
+This means gives a player time to set their feet and swing with control instead of committing to a low-percentage, all-or-nothing lunge.
 Most high-level players treat the ATP as an opportunistic shot available only a few times a match, not a shot to actively chase.

 Example